Kingdom of Kongo: 18th and 19th centuries

 José ruled until 1785, when he handed power over to his brother Afonso V (1785–87).
-Afonso's brief reign ended in his sudden death, rumored to be by poisoning.
+Afonso's brief reign ended in his sudden death, rumoured to be by poisoning.
 A confused struggle broke out following Afonso's death.
 By 1794, the throne ended up in the hands of Henrique I, a man of uncertain factional origin, who arranged for three parties to divide the succession.
 Garcia V abrogated the arrangement, proclaiming himself king in 1805.
 He ruled until 1830.
 André II, who followed Garcia V, appeared to have restored the older rotational claims, as he was from the northern branch of the Kinlaza, whose capital had moved from Matadi to Manga.
-Andre ruled until 1842 when Henrique III, from the southern (Mbidizi Valley) branch of the same family, overthrew him.
+André ruled until 1842 when Henrique III, from the southern (Mbidizi Valley) branch of the same family, overthrew him.
 Henrique III developed his power in the same manner as other entrepreneurial nobles, by founding villages of slaves or followers and drawing strength from them.

-Andre, however, did not accept his fate and withdrew with his followers to Mbanza Mputo, a village just beyond the edge of São Salvador, where he and his descendants kept up their claims.
+André, however, did not accept his fate and withdrew with his followers to Mbanza Mputo, a village just beyond the edge of São Salvador, where he and his descendants kept up their claims.
 King Henrique III, who came to power after overthrowing André II, ruled Kongo from 1842 until his death in 1857.
 While Aleixo de Água Rosada (brother of king Henrique III) ordered a Dembo chief Nambwa Ngôngo not to pay a new Portuguese tax in 1841.
 His capture and imprisonment by the Portuguese took place some time after he ordered Nambwa Ngôngo.

 Civil wars would reemerge in the 18th and 19th centuries, causing a continuation in the export of BaKongo slaves.
-In the 18th century, succession disputes between the Kimpanzu and Kinlaza caused continuous conflict between the reigns of Jose I and Henrique II.
+In the 18th century, succession disputes between the Kimpanzu and Kinlaza caused continuous conflict between the reigns of José I and Henrique II.
 Some estimates say that between 1780 and 1790, up to 62,000 Kongo slaves were sold to the Americas as a result of the conflict.
 In the 19th century, civil war between the two factions reoccurred, causing Henrique III to continue the sale of Kongo slaves across the Atlantic.
 This violated the Slave Trade Act 1807 imposed by the British, but the demand for slaves from Brazil and Cuba allowed it to continue illegally.

-In 1858, a slave ship, called the Wanderer, transported hundreds of enslaved Africans from the Kingdom of Kongo to Jekyll Island, Georgia, in a six-week-long journey across the Atlantic.
-Most of the slaves on board were Kikongo speakers, meaning they would have been from the Bakongo ethnic group.
-Upon reaching the U.S, only 409 of the 600 slaves had survived the journey.
+In 1858, a slave ship, called the Wanderer, transported hundreds of enslaved Africans from the Kingdom of Kongo to the United States in a six-week-long journey across the Atlantic.
+Most of the slaves on board were KiKongo speakers, meaning they would have been from the BaKongo ethnic group.
+Upon reaching the Jekyll Island in the U.S., only 409 of the 600 slaves had survived the journey.
 Most of the survivors ended up working in Edgefield.
 The names of some of the survivors were Cilucangy, Pucka, Gaeta, and Tahro, Zow Uncola, Manchuella, and Mabiola.